bhudgens/git-clone-cli/README.md

   --githubAuthHeader <githubAuthHeader>
   --repoCacheFile <repoCacheFile>

-Cache all repos for the orgs or users specified in the GITHUB_ORGS environment variable.

 Examples:

+  # Cache all repos you have access to under a list of companies and orgs
-  # clone --githubOrgs 'org1,org1,org3,user1,user2'
+  clone -f --githubOrgs 'org1,org1,org3,user1,user2'

-  Orgs in your environment
+    -or-

-  # export GITHUB_ORGS="org1,org1,org3,user1,user2"
+  export GITHUB_ORGS="org1,org1,org3,user1,user2"
-  # clone
+  clone -f

-  Trim the results by providing a search
+  # Search for a repo to clone after cache above is complete

-  # clone 'search'
+  clone $repo
 ```